GayathriNatarajan123/Gayathri-Natarajan-Portfolio/README.md

 ## Gayathri-Natarajan-Portfolio
-The purpose of this project is to demonstrate my resume in the form of an HTML design.
-This project is to showcase my HTML, CSS experience.
-Utilized HTML and HTML5 semantic elements.
+This project serves as a showcase of my HTML and CSS expertise, specifically focusing on the creation of a resume using HTML design.
+It demonstrates the utilization of HTML and HTML5 semantic elements.
 Built a responsive page using media query that has ability to optimize the screen size accroding to the desktop and mobile device.

 ## Installation Setup for Runing the File